Introverts, stutterers and nerds in the spotlight

 The real sticking point of the topic: The film deals with the career of the British King George VI. from the self-doubting stutterer to the dignified head of state, who had to give Britain and the former colonies courage during the Second World War.

-Because Georg VI. suffered since his early childhood on the teasing, which he was exposed by his stuttering: "He should perhaps seek a new profession," advises speech therapist Lionel Logue the later Queen Mum in the film.
+Because George VI. suffered from the teasing to which he was exposed by his stuttering since early childhood: "Maybe he should look for a new job!" advises speech therapist Lionel Logue of the later Queen Mum in the film.

 Away with fear!

-Such sayings, whether we stutter or not, we have somehow all schonmal: "Let that be better, you can not!"
-Or "You can not do it anyway" are such typical well-meaning advice.
-And always from people who do not trust us what we want to do anyway.
+We have heard such sayings, whether we stutter or not, somehow everyone has heard: “Better not do that, you can't!” or "You can't do it anyway" are such typical well-meaning advice.
+And always from people who don't trust us with what we want to do anyway.

 In my opinion, too many people fit into this judgment, and from that point on, they are guided by your fears instead of simply doing what they want.
 In other words, you simply resign!